 Jesús Armand is from Monterrey, México, and grew up in Kansas City.
 He started his training with the New Haven Ballet while studying at Yale, and continued at The Ailey School, Peridance and Studio Maestro.
-After college, he went on to dance professionally in New York, where he cofounded MIMA Productions, an international cultural exchange dance project.
-In collaboration with the Fulbright Foundation and the American Embassy in Pakistan, Jesús produced and performed in Hamza, and original work by Marco Pelle, during a one month residency in Islamabad.
+After college, he went on to dance professionally in New York, where he co founded MIMA Productions, an international cultural exchange dance project.
+In collaboration with the Fulbright Foundation and the American Embassy in Pakistan, Jesús produced and performed in Hamza, an original work by Marco Pelle, during a one month residency in Islamabad.

 Growing up in both the commercial and concert scenes, her background and training ranges from styles such as modern, contemporary, and ballet to hip-hop, tap, and jazz.
 Lital continued to take her dance experience to a more professional level by attending performing arts high school, Alexander W. Dreyfoos School of the Arts.
 Throughout her experience there, Lital was selected in audition-based pieces working with professional choreographers such as Jennifer Archibald, Christopher Huggins with assistant Levi Marsman, and Stefanie Batten Bland.